Solar + batteries

 Batteries have great long-term potential to transform our electricity grids.
 And many of us want more independence from big energy companies.
 But most families need to watch their budget too.
 Would your bill savings be big enough to justify adding batteries to your solar system?

-Research by Renew found that for most households a grid-connected battery is not really ‘worth it’ today unless it’s available at a heavily subsidised price.
-We expect batteries to become cheaper as worldwide production increases to meet demand.
+Research by Renew found that for most households a grid-connected battery is not really ‘worth it’ today unless it’s available at a subsidised price.
+We expect batteries to become cheaper as worldwide production increases to meet demand and new technologies, such as sodium-based batteries, become available.

 The payback time on a total system combining solar and battery can be quite good, for example nine years.
 However it’s the solar panels doing the heavy lifting—the battery is probably not pulling its weight economically.
-If you ask for a quote for a plain solar system without the battery, you’ll probably find that its expected payback occurs much more quickly.
+If you ask for a quote for a plain solar system without the battery, you’ll probably find that its expected payback occurs much more quickly, often in as little as two to three years.

 Some batteries can be easily added to any household by having an electrician connect them to the house switchboard using normal household electrical wiring.
 These batteries include their own inverter which converts the battery’s electricity into standard 230 Volts AC (Alternating Current).
 So any solar installation can technically be called ‘battery-ready’, as they can have a battery added using this method.